-A lengthy and very positive review of 'Dissonant Intervals' by Peter Bell appears in the latest issue (#30) of 'The Ghosts and Scholars M. R. James Newsletter' in which he describes Marvick as "a gifted writer of extraordinary originality and erudition, offering thought provoking tales... articulated without pretension."
+Another very positive review of 'Dissonant Intervals' by Peter Bell also appears in the latest issue (#30) of 'The Ghosts and Scholars M. R. James Newsletter' in which he describes Marvick as "a gifted writer of extraordinary originality and erudition, offering thought provoking tales... articulated without pretension."

 He refers to the tales as "lengthy, profound, complex, and full of fascinating detail" and places Marvicks work in the context of the 'strange' of Meyrink, Huysmans and Kafka with "skilled elision into the narratives of Jamesian motifs and imagary."